CalgaryToSpace/CTS-Solar-Panel-Load-Tester/README.md

 ## Description

 An Arduino controls a MOSFET, acting as a resistor load, to allow varying current through the MOSFET from the solar panels.
-Two measures are used to monitor current - an INA219 current sensor and shunt resistor with and op-amp network.
+Two measures are used to monitor current - an INA219 current sensor, and a shunt resistor with an op-amp network.
 An ADC measures the total cell/panel voltage.

 The Arduino logs the voltage/current values over UART to a computer.